MassimilianoDH/terraform-push/stacks/README.md

-Configuration files added to these directories will be executed automatically.
+Terraform configuration files added to these directories will be executed automatically.
+Destroy-bin will destroy Terraform resources.